The 25 Best places to see the northern lights in Iceland

 5. Kleifarvatn

-Kleifarvatn, located on the Reykjanes Peninsula, just 30 minutes from Reykjavik, is one of the most serene spots to witness the northern lights in Iceland.
-Its remote location and lack of light pollution make it a perfect aurora viewing destination.
+Kleifarvatn, located on the Reykjanes Peninsula, is just 30 minutes from Reykjavik.
+This is considered one of the most serene spots to witness the northern lights in Iceland.
+In fact, its remote location and lack of light pollution make it a perfect aurora viewing destination.
 Surrounded by volcanic landscapes and still waters, the reflections of the northern lights on the lake create a magical experience.

 There are several small parking lots along the road, with different view points.